gluobe/meraki-docker-workshop/lab-06/README.md

-# Lab 06 - Docker on local machine
+# Lab 06 - Docker on your local machine

 Now that you completed the Docker workshop in the cloud we are going to install Docker locally.
 This is probably the usecase for most of the developers.